Part V

 - Integrate profound experiences effectively without tailored strategies

-This impacts the integration practices suggested in Part VIII and requires supportive adaptations rather than increased willpower.
+This can make later integration work harder and calls for supportive adaptations rather than increased willpower.

 Social Interaction & Communication